-It may also lead to 'cyberflight', meaning changing ownership of a domain name with intent to escape a dispute.
+It may also lead to cyberflight, meaning changing the ownership of a domain name with intent to escape a dispute.
 The consequence can be that the new registrant is no longer domiciled in France.
-Therefore the strategy for recovering the domain name may have to be different.
+Therefore the strategy for recovering the domain name may need to be different.
 A Syreli procedure is much easier than court proceedings when the registrant is not domiciled in France.